resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Find and run the terminal program, or command line, on your computer.

-OSX users can do a Spotlight Search for 'terminal'
+OSX users can do a Spotlight Search for 'terminal'.
+Cygwin users simply click on the Cygwin desktop icon.

-**No: this won't work with cygwin!**

 Once it's running try the following commands: